July 23, 2012

 * * *

-In the study, just to the left after entering the front door at 36 Yogananda, Nancy had a stack of books she had recently picked up: at the top was How to Find Out Anything.
+In the study, just to the left after entering the front door at 36 Yogananda, Nancy had a stack of books she had recently picked up: on the top was How to Find Out Anything.
 It was like a manual for investigating people online — she was probably planning on tracking down more information about her father’s secret family.

 Under that book, in the stack, there was a guide on manners.
 Under that, Rethinking Depression: How to Shed Mental Health Labels and Create Personal Meaning.
 That one was special: she had bought two copies.